2017 NFL Draft: First Impressions of First Round

 24. Oakland Raiders: Gareon Conley, CB, Ohio State

 This is an interesting selection for more reasons than just the obvious off-field one.
 Conley is regarded as a long, stiffer-hipped corner.
 Which means, stylistically, he’s a lot like current Raiders starter Sean Smith.
-Perhaps that’s who Conley is here to replace.
+Perhaps that’s whom Conley is here to replace.
 But Smith, while not always consistent, was decent enough in 2016.
 What the Raiders really needed was someone to play the slot.
 They haven’t found that yet, but perhaps there are mid-round corner prospects they like.

 25. Cleveland Browns: Jabrill Peppers, S, Michigan

 They got it right on their second pick, too.
-While some question Peppers’s ball skills, he’s a great athlete in space.
+While some question Peppers’ ball skills, he’s a great athlete in space.
 He won’t miss tackles the way last year’s starting strong safety, Ibraheim Campbell, so often did.
 Peppers can move all over; new coordinator Gregg Williams, one of football’s most innovative schemers, will capitalize on it.
-Bottom line: defensive end may have been the Browns’ biggest need, but safety was their biggest problem last year.
+Bottom line: Defensive end may have been the Browns’ biggest need, but safety was their biggest problem last year.
 Both have now been addressed.

 26. Atlanta Falcons: Takkarist McKinley, OLB/DE, UCLA

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.